sushreelipsa/Smart-Agriculture/README.md

 # Smart-Agriculture
-collect data from sensor then process
+collect data from sensors,then process